idossha/TI-CSC/README.md

 ---

-Compatible with: Linux, Windows, macOS (intel) Currently MATLAB Runtime and GUI functionality do not work on ARM architecture (Apple silicon).
+Compatible with: Linux, Windows, macOS
+Currently MATLAB Runtime and GUI functionality do not work on ARM architecture (Apple silicon).
 Please ping if you encounter bugs.